Vikasdubey0551/jupyterlab-browser/README.md

 # Jupyterlab-Browser VSCode extension

-**Jupyterlab-Browser** is a very simple vscode extension, which allows to quickly open files in Jupyterlab or start Jupyterlab session in a browser with a single click in VSCode.
+**Jupyterlab-Browser** is a very simple extension, which allows you to quickly open files in Jupyterlab or start Jupyterlab session in a browser with a single click in VSCode.

 ## Features

 ### Opening any notebook/script in jupyterlab:

-* You can find icon to open a `notebook` icon on the top right corner of any notebook or file to open in it in jupyterlab, as show below:
+* You can find a `notebook` icon on the top right corner of any notebook or file.
+Click to open in it in jupyterlab, as show below:

 <center>
     <img src="images/open-in-jupyterlab.png">